 Quite commonly, massage parlor operators, owners, franchisees, or the franchisor, will claim that they were unaware that their employees or agents had previously committed sexual abuse, and therefore were unfit to be hired, or needed close supervision or training.
 They may argue that, because they were unaware of this previous history, they are therefore not liable for the actions of their employees.
 Unfortunately for them, this argument falls flat.
 Courts in California apply a reasonableness standard to the conduct of employers such as massage parlor operators.
 This means that courts impose a duty on massage parlor operators to do what a “reasonable” massage parlor operator or similar operator would do given the circumstances.
 For example, given the nature of the services to be provided, it would likely not be reasonable for a massage parlor operator to fail to investigate whether that employee had been charged or convicted with sexual abuse prior to hiring the employee.
 The employer would therefore be liable for the employee’s actions, even if the employer had actually failed to do such an investigation.
 It would similarly be unreasonable for an employer who had actual knowledge of the employee’s sexual misconduct to fail to investigate this misconduct further, or to continue employing this same employee in a position where he or she could continue to abuse customers.

-After a victim is able to prove that those in charge of the massage parlor both had a duty to protect against the sort of injury alleged, and failed to fulfill this duty, the victim must show causation: that is, but for the massage parlor’s negligence, the injury would not have occurred.
+After a massage therapist abuse victim is able to prove that those in charge of the massage parlor both had a duty to protect against the sort of injury alleged, and failed to fulfill this duty, the victim must show causation: that is, but for the massage parlor’s negligence, the injury would not have occurred.
 In many massage parlor abuse cases, this is quite obvious: for example, had the employer fired the employee prior to the massage, the abuse would not have occurred.

 Finally, the victim must show actual damages.
 Although, in sexual abuse cases, victims quite frequently suffer from extensive and sustained emotional distress, actual damages, such as evidence of the physical contact made by the massage therapist, must be shown.
-A skilled attorney can use testimony from doctors, coworkers, friends, and family to show the manner of damages that the abuser’s actions have resulted in.
+A skilled massage therapist abuse lawyer or attorney can use testimony from doctors, coworkers, friends, and family to show the manner of damages that the abuser’s actions have resulted in.
 Damages in sexual abuse cases generally cover hospital visits and medical treatment (which may continue over time), such as therapy or treatment for post traumatic stress disorder, and for the emotional damages and toil such abuse can take.